clarelgibson/dash/index.md

 ## How to get started?
 The first step is to [create a copy of the template repository](https://github.com/clarelgibson/dash/generate).
 If you're already familiar with the DASH framework, you can start to customize this template right away.
 If you're new to DASH, [our tutorial](/tutorial.md) will provide you with all the resources you need.

+## How to get involved?
+Want to contribute to this project?

+-   [Email me](mailto:surreydatagirl@gmail.com) for any questions about the project, or to collaborate with me on making it better.
+-   [GitHub Issues](https://github.com/clarelgibson/dash/issues) for direct feedback, enhancement requests or raising bugs.